 Some additional reading that might be of interest:

-- The post discussing the testing methodology used on this website.
+- A piece discussing the testing methodology used on this website.

-- A post discussing how to send in an item for testing.
+- An article discussing how to send in an item for testing.

 - Things that you can test at home.